Dialysis

 Print this page

 Dialysis cleans your blood by filtering out waste products and fluid that your kidneys would usually get rid of as urine.
-Without dialysis, waste products and excess fluid stay in your body, causing you to feel unwell.
+Without dialysis, waste products and excess fluid stay in your body, causing you to feel unwell, and you could die.

 The blood flows through these tubes out of your body into a filter (called a dialyser) attached to the dialysis machine and back into your body.
 Your blood goes round and round through the filter, just as it does with a normal kidney.

-The filter cleans the blood and removes the excess water and wastes the damaged kidneys can no longer manage.
+The filter cleans the blood and removes the excess water and wastes that your damaged kidneys can no longer manage.
 The fluid made by the filter goes directly down the drain, just like urine.

 Most people go on the machine 3 times a week.
 You sit in a chair and are connected to the machine for 4 or 5 hours each time.
 Some people have dialysis more often and for a longer time.